nationalarchives/a-b-testing/README.md

 ### Google Optimize Redirect Test

-In practical terms within a CMS environment, the Redirect Test will allow us to significantly amend the HTML, CSS and JavaScript.
+In practical terms within a CMS environment, the Redirect Test will allow us to significantly amend the structure, content CSS and JavaScript.
 It therefore seems most suited to:
-* the 'Template Test - Different Layout' and 'New Concept'
+* the 'Template Test - Different Layout' and 'New Concept' of A/B Tests
-* where the full URL is known A/B variants
+* where the full URL is known

-There is an active Google Optimize experiment on the site at [http://a-b-testing-experiments.azurewebsites.net/redirect-test/](http://a-b-testing-experiments.azurewebsites.net/redirect-test/) which redirects 50% of users to a different page (within a `/new/` directory) that has a different layout.
+We have created an active Google Optimize redirect experiment at [http://a-b-testing-experiments.azurewebsites.net/redirect-test/](http://a-b-testing-experiments.azurewebsites.net/redirect-test/) which redirects 50% of users to a different page (within a `/new/` directory) that has a different layout.

 Having looked at this code it appears to:

 * make use of the `.async-hide` technique (mentioned above)
-* uses JavaScript to redirect to perform a client-side redirect
+* uses JavaScript to perform a client-side redirect
 * appends a query string with the experiment ID **to all impressions, regardless of whether the user is redirected or not** as well as retain any existing query strings

+### Google Optimize Multivariate Test

+Coming soon...

 ## Where testing variants options can be applied